Kangra, Himachal Pradesh: Geography

 Kangra has an average elevation of 733 metres (2404 ft).
 The district of Kangra extends from the Jalandhar Doab far into the southern ranges of the Himalaya.
 It is a town at the confluence of the Baner River and Majhi River, and Beas is an important river here.

+Climate

 Economy

 Tea cultivation was introduced into Kangra valley about 1850.
 The Palampur fair, established by the government with a view to fostering commerce with central Asia, attracts a small concourse of Yarkandi merchants.
 The Lahulis carry on an enterprising trade with Ladakh and countries beyond the frontier, by means of the pack sheep and goats.
 Rice, tea, potatoes, spices, wool and honey are the chief exports.

 Visitor attractions

 The Kangra Fort is also a popular tourist attraction.
 It is one of the oldest forts in India as well as the oldest in Himachal Pradesh.